 If age-related hearing loss is detected, it’s important that they are referred to a clinician as soon as possible.
 The sooner hearing loss is tested for and detected, the less of an impact it will have on the patient’s quality of life.

 Hearing Australia offers presentations on hearing health and the options available to people at aged care facilities and retirement villages.
 We can also provide your aged care staff with education, training and services on hearing related topics, including basic hearing aid repairs and maintenance.

 What services do we offer for aged-care patients?

-- Repair and maintenance of hearing devices and supply of batteries, for a low annual fee
+An optional repair and maintenance program for hearing devices and supply of batteries, for a low annual fee

 Ongoing follow-up care and advice

 Free interpreter services if required